fluid-notion-systems/seaview/docs/brp_mcp_integration.md

     - Get OpenRPC specification
     - Discover method signatures

-## Usage with Shoreview
+## Usage with Seaview

-Since Shoreview already has BRP support via the RemotePlugin, you can:
+Since Seaview already has BRP support via the RemotePlugin, you can:

 1. Launch the app with a sequence directory:
    ```
-   bevy_launch_app with app_name="shoreview"
+   bevy_launch_app with app_name="seaview"
    ```

 2. Query loaded meshes: